sds-java/aquila-doc/config/access-control.md

 Search and edit base of the User Group code/name.
 It will be listed without the Access ID/Access Name.

 Click on those setting and assign the value to it.
-Please refer to Access Control(config/access-control.md) segment for more information.
+Please refer to [Access Control Setup](config/access-control.md) segment for more information.

 ## User Setup
 Create/Edit user from User Setup.
 Look for the user group, tick on the group.